-Unicef have celebrated the fifth annual International Day of the Girl Child with a powerful video of girls around the world lip syncing to Beyoncé's Freedom, from her game-changing 2016 album Lemonade.
+Unicef is celebrating the fifth annual International Day of the Girl Child with a powerful video featuring girls around the world lip syncing to Beyoncé's " Freedom," from her game-changing album Lemonade.

-In a tweet, the charity emphasised the importance of freedom for girls worldwide to live without fear of violence, writing: "Investing in girls helps them build better lives and create a more peaceful and prosperous world for ALL."
-Encouraging us to listen to girls who may be small, but are definitely angry, the video displays some fierce dancing, but the message of the day -- this year with the theme "EmPOWER girls: Before, during and after conflict" -- is clear.
+In a tweet, the charity emphasized the importance of freedom for girls worldwide to live without fear of violence, writing: "Investing in girls helps them build better lives and create a more peaceful and prosperous world for ALL."
+Encouraging us to listen to girls who may be small, but are definitely angry, the video displays some fierce dancing, but the message of the day — this year with the theme "EmPOWER girls: Before, during and after conflict" — is clear.

 Every five minutes a girl dies as a result of violence, the video tells us.
 One in four girls gets married as a child.
 71% of human trafficking victims are female.
 63 million girls worldwide have undergone female genital mutilation.
 Girls are twice as likely to be infected with HIV.
 Unicef's video isn't just a feel-good Bey singalong, it reminds us that girls, however small, have a right to be angry.

-Find out more about the UN's International Day of the Girl Child one their website
+Find out more about the UN's International Day of the Girl Child here